Mesotherapy is a technique that uses vitamins, enzymes, hormones, and plant extracts to rejuvenate and tighten skin, as well as remove excess fat.

 - lighten pigmented skin

 - treat alopecia, a condition that causes hair loss

-The technique uses very fine needles to deliver a series of injections into the middle layer (mesoderm) of skin.
 The idea behind mesotherapy is that it corrects underlying issues like poor circulation and inflammation that cause skin damage.

 - prescription medicines like vasodilators and antibiotics